Codes form part of the Animal Welfare Act

 - regulations issued under the Animal Welfare Act 1999.

-The codes are issued under the Act but appear separate from the Act because with so many different types of animals and situations, it is impractical to include them all in the Act.
+The codes are issued under the Act but appear separate from the Act because with so many types of animals and situations, it is impractical to include them all in the Act.
 It would make for lengthy and unwieldy legislation.

 Codes of welfare also have recommended best practices.
 These recommendations set out standards of care and conduct, over and above the minimum required to meet the obligations in the Act.
 They are included to encourage higher standards of animal welfare.